 LA/Ontario International Airport (ONT)

-For visitors planning to visit both Los Angeles and San Diego (about 120 miles away), it is usually much cheaper to rent a car or take Amtrak rather than fly between the two cities.
-Amtrak operates from the historic Union Station in Downtown Los Angeles, and makes stops in several Orange County cities (including Anaheim) before making it to San Diego's Santa Fe Depot (also historic), about two and a half hours.
+For visitors planning to visit both Los Angeles and San Diego (about 120 miles away), it is usually much cheaper and easier to rent a car or hop on a train rather than fly between the two cities.
+All aboard!
+Amtrak operates from the historic Union Station in Downtown Los Angeles, and makes stops in several Orange County cities (including Anaheim) before making it to San Diego's Santa Fe Depot (also historic), a journey of about three hours.
+If you'll be hopping in a car, it can take two to four hours to travel between the two cities, depending on traffic.

-If you're taking a trip to Los Angeles, you most likely are better off renting a car than relying on public transportation.
+Los Angles is a very large city that covers about 469 square miles, so the most popular way of getting about is by car.
+Residents of Los Angeles are very attached to their cars and the immense freeway system for traveling around Los Angeles and neighboring Orange County.
+If you're taking a trip to Los Angeles, you most likely are better off renting a car than relying on public transportation, which will cost a family more money and not necessarily save time.
 The biggest exception to this is if you are visiting Disneyland (in neighboring Orange County) and that is your only major destination (see below under Disneyland Resort Express).
 Expect to do a lot of driving as most of the area's major attractions are quite spread out!

 Rail Service & MetroRail

-Because Los Angeles is such a sprawling area, we only recommend cabbing it for short distances as it can get quite expensive to use them as your primary destination.
+Because Los Angeles is such a sprawling area, we only recommend cabbing it or using ride share services for short distances.
+It can get quite expensive to use them as your primary mode of transportation, especially during high traffic times.
+When you need them, however, there are plenty of options.
+However, SuperShuttle is no longer one of them as they are out of business as of Dec.
+31, 2019.

-Popular addresses are listed below if you would like to plug them into your favorite mapping system.
+Popular addresses are listed below.
+Don't froget to plug them into your favorite mapping system before your trip.

 Los Angeles International Airport